-That the Board authorize the CEO to execute a contract between BAWSCA and Mr. Wendell for a not-to-exceed amount of \$150,000.
+That the Board Policy Committee recommend Board authorization of the CEO to execute a contract between BAWSCA and Mr. Wendell for a not-to-exceed amount of \$150,000.

 Mr. Wendell provides strategic counsel for the CEO and Board of directors.
 He has provided such counsel for BAWSCA and BAWUA since FY 2000-01.
 Mr. Wendell's hourly rate and total contract amount have remained unchanged since FY 2007-08.